-A student who fails to complete the first mandatory activities (Module 1) of an online class will be dropped by the instructor.
+A student who fails to complete the first mandatory activities (Module 1) of an online class will be dropped.
 Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.
 It is the student's responsibility to drop or officially withdraw from the class.
 See the IVC General Catalog for details.

 Regular attendance in all classes is expected of all students.
-Students who fail to complete all required activities for two consecutive modules may be considered to have excessive absences and may be dropped.
+Students who fail to complete all required activities for two consecutive modules may be dropped.
 You must be an active participant in the class.
 You cannot just take quizzes.
 You must do the written assignments to be considered active in the class.

-The last day to drop the course with a "W" is May 16, 2015.
+The last day to drop the course with a "W" is November 5, 2016.